-Beginning in 2001, use Form 8868 to request an automatic 3-month extension of time to file Form 990, 990-EZ, or 990-PF and also to apply for an additional (not automatic) 3-month extension if needed.
+Use Form 8868 to request an automatic 3-month extension of time to file Form 990, 990-EZ, or 990-PF and also to apply for an additional (not automatic) 3-month extension if needed.

 Do not apply for both the automatic 3-month extension and the additional 3-month extension at the same time.
-Also, do not use Form 2758, Application for Extension of Time to File Certain Excise, Income, Information, and Other Returns, to get an extension once Form 8868 becomes available.
 For more information, see Form 8868 and its instructions.